annadostoevskaya/greenhouse/README.txt

 # FGL-GH-24

-FGL-GH-24 © 2024 by Anna Dostoevskaya is licensed under CC BY-NC 4.0

 NOTE:
 - [!]
 In Chinese version of Ethernet Shield LAN contact contacting Arduino board, so before power your device, check and make sure that doesn't: https://imgur.com/a/3BRN1gR